This homemade frozen yogurt is easy to make and delicious. You can serve it at a soft-serve consistency or freeze it until it can be scooped out.

 This is a great recipe that I can modify with frozen strawberries or other ingredients.
 Because I have to watch my glucose levels, I added 1/3 cup monkfruit sweetener, though honey sounds very good.

 I'm so glad you like this recipe, Kristin!
-Thanks for the review and for sharing your sweetener tweak.
+Thanks for sharing your sweetener tweak.

 Very good.
 Will make it again.